2021 The Northern Trust TV schedule: How to watch on Golf Channel, CBS

 The field includes Webb Simpson, Dustin Johnson and more as part of a 124-player field seeking to win the PGA Tour's 2020-2021 season.

 Golf Channel has TV coverage of Thursday's first round and Friday's second round, as well early coverage of Saturday and Sunday play.
 On the first two days of the tournament, the coverage window will be from 2-6 p.m.
 Eastern.
-On Saturday and Sunday, CBS is on from 2-6 p.m.
+On Saturday, CBS is on from 2-6 p.m.
 Eastern, with Golf Channel coming on at 1 p.m.

+With the Sunday playing of the final round canceled in anticipation of damage from Tropical Storm Henri, the final round has been moved to Monday.
+Golf Channel carries live coverage starting at 10 a.m., with CBS taking over live coverage at noon.
+The schedule is subject to change.

 All of this coverage can be streamed online using GolfChannel.com and the Golf Channel app, as well on CBSSports.com.
 CBS Sports coverage streams through CBSSports.com and the CBS Sports app.
 However, if you prefer to watch the 2021 The Northern Trust on good, ole-fashioned TV, here are the 2021 The Northern Trust TV times and schedule.